jbesraa/myweb/README.md

-This project was bootstrapped with CRA.
+bootstraped with CRA & Deployed with netlify.